My Career Advancement Account Frequently Asked Questions for Schools

 REGISTRATION AND ACCOUNTS

-Why can’t a spouse see a particular school on the My Career Advancement Account website?
+Why can’t a spouse see a school on the My Career Advancement Account website?

-Here are some of the reasons a spouse may not see a school on the site:
+Some of the reasons a spouse may not see a school on the site include:

-- The school or organization is still in the on-boarding process or is not approved.
+- The school, campus, or organization is still in the on-boarding process and has not been approved.

-- The school, organization or campus has not yet applied and been approved.
+- The school, organization, or campus has been removed from the MyCAA approved school search.

 How do points of contact register and activate user accounts in the AI Portal?

-After approval to participate in the program and completing on-boarding, each individual user must log in to the AI Portal to register for an individual account.
+After approval to participate in the program and completion of the on-boarding process, each individual user must log-in to the AI Portal to register for an individual account.